 Why is off-page SEO Important

 There are several reasons as to why off-page SEO is important.
-Ultimately, your off-page SEO actions will directly impact your Domain Authority (DA) score.
-Your DA score is a search engine ranking score that forecasts whether a website is likely to rank on search engine results pages (SERPs).
-The Score ranges between 1-100, and the higher the number your website scores, the more likely it is for your website to rank.
+Ultimately, your off-page SEO actions will directly impact you Domain Authority (DA) score.
+Your DA Score is a search engine ranking score that forecasts whether a website is likely to rank on search engine results pages (SERPs).
+The score ranges between 1-100, and the higher the number your website scores, the more likely it is for your website to rank.

 Benefits of off-page SEO

-There is a reason to encourage off-page SEO activities, and that’s the fact that it provides huge benefits for your website’s visibility.
+There is a reason to encourage off-page SEO activities, and that’s because it can provide huge benefits for your website’s visibility.

 It’s important to bear in mind that whilst there are many benefits of off-page SEO, these aren’t awarded without a certain cost, which in this case is likely to be a time cost more than anything.
 Earning a high organic ranking takes time, in some cases six months or more.
-This is because Google crawls, indexes and ranks your website, then carries out testing to understand how good your content is and at what position it should rank for certain search queries.
-Google takes around six-months to index a website, so as well as this, you’ll want to account for the time it takes for each of the off-page SEO activities you want to carry-out.
+This is because Google crawls, indexes and ranks your website, then carries out testing to understand how good your content is and at what position it should rank for certain queries.
 Making agreements with relevant websites about guest blogging and backlinking is also likely to be a lengthy process.

 How does off-page SEO work?

 Off-page SEO goes much further than link building.
-Whilst search engine bots may crawl your site in search of how well it should rank in SERPs, they also take into account:
+While search engine bots may crawl your site in search of how well it should rank in SERPs, they also take into account:

 - Links to your site